 November is National Diabetes Month.
-The U.S. Food and Drug Administration (FDA) reminds people with diabetes (and those preparing food for them) about the importance of safe food handling in preventing foodborne illness.
+It is important that people with diabetes (and those preparing food for them) practice safe food handling in preventing foodborne illness.

-Learn about safe selection and preparation of foods for people with diabetes in the free booklet Food Safety for People with Diabetes:
+Learn about safe selection and preparation of foods for people with diabetes in these resources:

 Practicing food safety is critical because diabetes can affect the function of various organs and systems of the body, making those living with this disease more susceptible to infections and pathogens that cause foodborne illness (often called “food poisoning”).
 When persons with diabetes contract a foodborne illness, they are more likely to have a lengthier illness, undergo hospitalization, or even die.
 This increased risk is why food choices and safe food handling are vital in managing this chronic disease.